AmineBaha-oss/FiberTrace/README.md

-# FiberTrace - Cotton Bale Purity Scanner
+# FiberTrace - IoT Textile Sorting System

-A Raspberry Pi-based system that automatically classifies cotton bales as pure (good) or poly-blend (bad) using computer vision, then routes them to the appropriate bin using a servo-controlled gate.
+A Raspberry Pi-based IoT device that automatically classifies textile materials as pure cotton (good) or poly-blend (bad) using computer vision, then routes them to the appropriate bin using a servo-controlled gate.
+Features a professional industrial web dashboard for real-time monitoring and control.

 ## 🎯 What It Does

-- **White paper** = GOOD (pure cotton bale) → Green LED + Gate to Good bin
+- **White/Light materials** = GOOD (pure cotton) → Green LED + Gate to Good bin
-- **Blue paper** = BAD (poly-blend bale) → Red LED + Gate to Bad bin
+- **Blue/Dark materials** = BAD (poly-blend) → Red LED + Gate to Bad bin

-The system takes a photo, analyzes the color, and automatically routes items while tracking statistics in both a terminal dashboard and a web-based Flask dashboard.
+The system:
+- Captures images using a Raspberry Pi camera
+- Analyzes color composition (RGB values) to calculate purity percentage
+- Classifies each item with per-item purity (e.g., "95% Cotton, 5% Poly Blend")
+- Controls hardware (LEDs, servo gate) automatically
+- Tracks statistics in real-time
+- Provides a professional web dashboard for monitoring and control

 ## 📋 Hardware Requirements